-• All prevocational services should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
+All Prevocational Services should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
 These services and supports should be designed to support successful employment outcomes consistent with the individual's goals.

-- Personal assistance may be a component of prevocational services as necessary for the individual to participate in the service but may not comprise the entirety of the service. - Transportation costs for the implementation of Prevocational Services are included in the unit rate. - Prevocational Services furnished under the waiver may not include services available under a program funded under section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
+Personal Assistant services may be a component of Prevocational service as necessary for the individual to participate in the service but may not comprise the entirety of the service.
+Transportation costs for the implementation of Prevocational Services are included in the unit rate .
+Prevocational Services furnished under the waiver may not include services available under a program funded und section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals we Disabilities Education Act (20 U.S.C.
 1401(16 and 17)).
-Therefore, the case record for any individual receiving this service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an MOU between vocational rehabilitation and the Division of DD.
+Therefore, the case record for any individual receiving the service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an interagency MOU between Vocational Rehabilitation and the Division of DD.
 Prevocational services must comply with 42 CFR §440.180(c) (2) (i).

-Outcomes expected for this service are as follows

-Monthly plan describing the progress on skill acquisition and ongoing development needed to be prepared for employment.

-Providers of Prevocational Services must maintain an individualized plan and detailed record of activities by unit of service.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Must be authorized based upon individual need not to exceed 2,080 units per annual support plan.
+Outcomes expected for this service are as follows: Monthly plan describing the progress on skill acquisition and ongoing development needed to be prepared for employment.
+Service Documentation: Providers of Prevocational Services must maintain an individualized plan and detailed record of activities by unit eservice.
+(PLEASE SEE MAIN SECTION B-OPTIONAL FOR THE ADDITIONAL INFORMATION ABOUT VIRTUAL DELIVERY OF SERVICE) Specify applicable (if any) limits on the amount, frequency, or duration of this service: Must be authorized based upon individual need not to exceed 2,080 units per annual support plan year.
 Additional units may be approved by the Division's Regional Director or designee in exceptional circumstances.

-Participant-directed as specified in Appendix E Provider managed

-Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Employment Services Provider Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Prevocational Services Provider Category: Agency Provider Type:

-□ Relative

-Legal Guardian

-Provider Category Provider Type Title Agency Employment Services Provider

-Service Type: Statutory Service Service Name: Prevocational Services
+Employment Complete Dec 11

-Employment Services Provider
+Employment Services Provider Provider Qualifications

 License (specify):

+(F37)

 Certificate (specify):

-9 CSR 45-5.010 certification; CARF or CQ QL accreditation
+9 CSR 45-5.010 certification; CARF or CQL accredita ation

 Other Standard (specify):

+Diana

-DMH Contract
+DMH Contract Verification of Provider Qualifications

-Verification of Provider Qualifications Entity Responsible for Verification:
+Entity Responsible for Verification:

 Regional Office

 Frequency of Verification:

-Prior to contract approval and every three y years
+Prior to contract approval and every three years;

 Appendix C: Participant Services

-C-1/C-3: Service Specifica ation
+C-1/C-3: Service Specification

+o 1/ o ov ser vice specimentor

-State laws, regulations and policies referenced in the Medicaid agency or the operating agency (if a the specification are readily available to CMS upon request through applicable).
+State laws, regulations and policies referenced in the specific cation are readily available to CMS upon request through

-ervice Type:
+the Medicaid agency or the operating agency (if applicable).

-Statutory Service ervice:
+Service Type: Statutory Service

+Service:

 Supported Employment

 Alternate Service Title (if any):

-ICBS Taxonomy:
+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03021 ongoing supported employment, individual

 Category 2: Sub-Category 2:

 03 Supported Employment 03022 ongoing supported employment, group

+11

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:
+] [

+- L